ParulM33/parulmital_2511909_part4_tableau_dashboard/outputs/dashboard_story.md

  # Dashboard Story
-2
-3     ## Executive Summary
-4
-5     The dashboard provides a comprehensive view of sales and profitability performance across regions, categories, and customer segments.
-6     It highlights trends, risks, and opportunities to support leadership decision-making.
-7
-8     ---
-9
-10     ## What is Performing Well
-11
-12     - Certain regions are consistently generating high sales
-13     - Some categories are delivering strong profitability
-14     - Loyal customer segments contribute stable revenue
-15
-16     ---
-17
-18     ## What is Underperforming
-19
-20     - Profit margins are low in high-discount scenarios
-21     - Some categories show good sales but low profitability
-22     - Shipment delays impact performance in certain areas
-23
-24     ---
-25
-26     ## Key Risks
-27
-28     - Overuse of discounts reducing profit margins
-29     - High return rates in some categories
-30     - Shipping delays affecting customer satisfaction
-31
-32     ---
-33
-34     ## Opportunities
-35
-36     - Optimize discount strategies
-37     - Improve logistics and shipping performance
-38     - Focus on high-margin categories
-39
-40     ---
-41
-42     ## Recommended Actions
-43
-44     - Review discount policies
-45     - Analyze cost structure of low-profit categories
-46     - Improve delivery timelines
-47
-48     ---
-49
-50     ## Limitations
-51
-52     - Analysis is based only on available dataset
-53     - External factors like market trends are not included
-54
-55     ---
-56
-57     ## Next Steps
-58
-59     - Perform deeper analysis on customer behavior
-60     - Analyze campaign effectiveness
-61     - Forecast future sales trends
+## Executive Summary

+This dashboard provides a comprehensive view of sales performance, profitability, customer behavior, and operational efficiency.
+It is designed to support leadership in identifying key risks and growth opportunities.

+## What is Performing Well

+Sales show a positive trend overall, indicating steady business growth.
+Certain regions and product categories are delivering strong revenue performance, demonstrating effective demand and market positioning.

+## What is Underperforming

+Despite strong sales, profitability is not consistent across all segments.
+Some categories and regions show lower profit due to high discounting and operational inefficiencies.
+Customer segments also demonstrate uneven performance.

+## Risks Identified

+High discounting is significantly impacting profit margins.
+In addition, shipping delays and high return rates in certain categories and regions are posing risks to both profitability and customer satisfaction.

+## Opportunities Identified

+There is a strong opportunity to optimize discount strategies and improve pricing decisions.
+Logistics improvements can reduce delivery delays and enhance customer experience.
+Low-performing regions and segments can be targeted with focused business strategies.

+## Recommended Business Actions

+- Optimize discount policies to protect margins

+- Improve logistics and delivery timelines

+- Investigate high-return categories for quality issues

+- Develop targeted strategies for underperforming regions

+- Focus on improving profitability, not just sales growth

+## Limitations

+The analysis is based on the available dataset and does not include external factors such as competition or market conditions.

+## Suggested Next Steps

+Further analysis should focus on customer-level behavior and product-level profitability to support more detailed decision-making.